-If Marquette University has reason to suspect an applicant's high school diploma, transcript or other information is fraudulent or not valid, the dean or his/her designate will investigate the matter.
+If Marquette University has reason to suspect an applicant's high school diploma, transcript or other information is fraudulent or not valid, the deans or their designates investigate the matter.
 The Office of Admissions reserves the right to rescind admission in cases where fraudulence is found.

 Admission as a Freshman

 All records and other materials required for admission are described in this section.
-Admission decisions are made on a competitive, pooled basis.
+Admission decisions are made on a competitive, rolling basis.

-Freshman applications and supporting credentials must be postmarked no later than Dec.
-1. With the exception of physical therapy and athletic training, applications will continue to be accepted and reviewed on a space-available basis after the Dec.
-1 deadline.
+Freshman applications and supporting credentials received after Dec.
+1 are reviewed on a space-available basis.
 If colleges of the university have special admission procedures and requirements, they are listed in the respective sections of this bulletin.

-For success in all of its programs, Marquette University recommends a balanced high school preparation with course work in the following areas: English, mathematics, natural science, social studies, and foreign language.
+For success in all of its programs, Marquette University recommends a balanced high school preparation with course work in the following areas: English, mathematics, natural science, social studies and second language.
 The chart below lists the minimum recommended preparation.

 Recommended High School Preparation